-3.4 GPU acceleration and running time
+3.4 GPU Acceleration and Running Time

 An advantage of the proposed kernel learning algorithm is its efficient GPU implementation.
 The kernel learning algorithm consists of many iterations, each iteration involves computing a kernel, solving an LSSVM, and calculating the leave-one-out balanced error rate.
-Computing a kernel for a set of kernel weights requires several element-wise matrix exponentiation and additions.
+Computing a kernel for a set of kernel weights requires several element-wise matrix exponentiations and additions.
 These can be done efficiently using a GPU.
 Furthermore, the distance matrices between training regions $D_l(\cdot, \cdot)$ need to be computed just once.
-Solving an LSSVM involves a series of matrix operations (as described in Sec.
-2.3), and these operations have GPU implementation.
+Solving an LSSVM involves a series of matrix operations (as described in Section 2.3), and these operations have a GPU implementation.
 Computing the leave-one-out error can be done efficiently, even on a CPU.

-In our experiments, the number of training examples is around 12K, corresponding to a kernel matrix of size $12K \times 12K$.
-For each iteration, our Matlab GPU implementation takes 1.25s to load the distance matrices to the GPU, 0.25s to compute the kernel, 7.5s to train an LSSVM, and 0.2s to compute the leave-one-out error (including Platt's scaling).
-In total, it takes less than 10s per iteration.
-Without GPU, each iteration takes about 30s.
-We run our algorithm for 500 iterations, and the training procedure typically terminates within 1.5 hours.
-Notably, the random grid optimization procedure can also be parallelized to further reduce the training time.
+In our experiments, the number of training examples is around 12,000, corresponding to a kernel matrix of size $12,000 \times 12,000$.
+For each iteration, our Matlab GPU implementation takes 1.25 s to load the distance matrices to the GPU, a GTX 980.
+To compute the kernel, 7.5 s to train an LSSVM, and 0.2 s to compute the leave-one-out error